pyramid surrounded by lush landscaping

 mariachi band making this visit an authentic taste of Mexico.

 Gran Fiesta Tour Starring the Three Caballeros

 This attraction features Donald Duck, Jose Carioca, and Panchito from Disney's 1944 animated film The Three Caballeros.
 The storyline has Donald disappearing enroute to the Three Caballeros performance in Mexico City.
 His friends Jose and Panchito go off in search of their missing pal.

 FUN FACT: Three Audio-Animatronic figures of Donald Duck, Jose Carioca, and Panchito were added to the attraction's finale in December 2015.
 The figures were part of the Mickey Mouse Revue at the Magic Kingdom from 1971-1980 and then were moved to Tokyo Disneyland for 26 years.
 They came back to the U.S. for D23's Destination D event in 2011 and then made their way into the Epcot attraction.

 Mariachi Cobre performs 25-minute sets as a traditional Mariachi band, and has become a staple of entertainment in Epcot’s World Showcase.

 La Hacienda de San Angel is one of the table service dining options in Epcot.
 This 12,000 sq. ft. restaurant at the Mexico Pavilion has 250 seats offering authentic Mexican cuisine with a stunning view of the World Showcase Lagoon.

-Regional Mexican dishes featuring beef, chicken and seafood served in traditional Mexican sauces and spices are served for both lunch and dinner at the San Angel Inn Restaurant.
-In accordance with the twilight scene of the plaza, the restaurant that overlooks the plaza and the boat ride is very dark and romantic with lanterns on the tables providing the light.
+Regional Mexican dishes featuring beef, chicken, and seafood served in traditional Mexican sauces and spices are served for both lunch and dinner at the San Angel Inn Restaurant.
+In accordance with the twilight scene of the plaza, the restaurant that overlooks the plaza and the boat ride is very dark and romantic with lanterns on the tables providing minimal light.